liggitt/kubernetes-website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions.md

 Note that the `kubectl create` call uses `--validate=false` to skip client-side validation.
 Because the [OpenAPI validation schemas are also published](/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/#publish-validation-schema-in-openapi-v2) to kubectl, it will also check for unknown fields and reject those objects long before they are sent to the API server.

-In `apiextensions.k8s.io/v1beta1`, pruning is disabled by default, i.e. `spec.preserveUnknownFields` defaults to `true`.
-In `apiextensions.k8s.io/v1` no new CustomResourceDefinitions with `spec.preserveUnknownFields: true` will be allowed to be created.

 ### Controlling pruning

-With `spec.preserveUnknownField: false` in the CustomResourceDefinition, pruning is enabled for all custom resources of that type and in all versions.
+If pruning is enabled (enforced in `apiextensions.k8s.io/v1`, or as opt-in via `spec.preserveUnknownField: false` in `apiextensions.k8s.io/v1beta1`) in the CustomResourceDefinition, all unspecified fields in custom resources of that type and in all versions are pruned.
 It is possible though to opt-out of that for JSON sub-trees via `x-kubernetes-preserve-unknown-fields: true` in the [structural OpenAPI v3 validation schema](#specifying-a-structural-schema):

 ```yaml
 type: object